How to Prepare and Show Up Like a Top Candidate

-Everyone likely attends an interview at one point in their life or the other.
+Everyone likely attends an interview at one point in their life or another.

 Interviews aim to find the best candidates for a particular job vacancy.